-- The latest WFDF 2013 rules apply at this tournament.
-You can find the new rules at the WFDF site.
-WFDF has produced an Interpretations document to provide some common examples of how to apply the rules.
+- The latest WFDF 2017 rules apply at this tournament.
+You can find the rules at the WFDF site.

-- The WFDF 2015 Championship rules do NOT apply at Windmill.
+- The WFDF 2017 Additional Championship Game and Event rules do NOT apply at Windmill.
 Instead the Windmill Tournament rules below apply.

 - Open, Mixed & Ladies games are to 15 points within 90 minute time-slots (except for the first round where time-slots are 75 minutes only).
 Five minutes before the end a time slot you will hear the ‘time-is-over’ jingle.
 Play out the current point, add 1 to the highest score with a maximum of 15 points.
 This will be the scoring cap, first to reach this score wins the match.
 You will also hear a jingle two minutes prior to each time-slot start and another at the start time.

-- All games have two-minute mirror half time at 8 points.
-The second half is started with initial elections (whether to receive or throw the initial pull, and which end zone to defend) switched.
+- All games have a two-minute mirror halftime at 8 points.
+The second half is started with initial elections (whether to receive or throw the initial pull, which end zone to defend, and which end zone decides the gender ratio in mixed) switched.

 - Each team has 2 two-minute time-outs per game, which can be taken at any time before the 'time-is-over’ jingle (i.e. there are no timeouts in the last 5 minutes of a time-slot).

 - Windmill does not provide any timekeepers.
-Both teams are responsible to keep the pull, time-outs and foul/violation resolving within a reasonable timelimt.
+Both teams are responsible to keep the pull, time-outs and foul/violation resolving within a reasonable time limit.

 - Teams are expected to arrive on time.
 Game can start as soon as each team has a minimum of 5 players (WFDF rule 5.1).

 - If a team does not have 5 players at the start of the match the opposition will be awarded a goal and game start will be delayed by 5 minutes.